-A Director’s Fellowship with the Foreign and Commonwealth Office (FCO), the British equivalent of the State Department, offers wide ranging work experience suited to anyone looking for a future career in government, international affairs or economic policy.
+A Director’s Fellowship with the Foreign and Commonwealth Office (FCO), the British equivalent of the State Department, offers wide ranging work experience suited to anyone looking for a future career in economics, economic policy, government, or international affairs.

-The internship will be in the FCO’s Economics Unit, which acts as an internal think-tank, providing economic advice and analysis to Ministers and senior officials across British foreign policy interests.
-The potential range of topics is wide, but always policy relevant: from analysis of regional stock markets to the impact of capital controls.
+The internship will be in the FCO’s Economics Unit, led by Chief Economist, Kumar Iyer.
+The Unit acts as an internal consultancy, providing economic advice and analysis to Ministers and senior officials across British foreign policy interests.
+The potential range of topics is wide, but always policy relevant: ranging from US/China tensions to impact of sanctions and the stability of regimes in the Middle East.
 The type of work is also varied, including presentations on the depth and intensity of economic linkages with regions or countries to writing blogs on topics of interest, such as the role of social capital in facilitating economic activity.

 The internship offers the chance to gain practical experience in a supportive and inclusive workplace in one of the best cities in the world.